abpframework/abp/docs/en/tutorials/book-store/part-02.md

 ```

 * We imported and injected the generated `BookService`.
-* We are using the [ListService](../../framework/ui/angular/list-service.md), a utility service from the ABP Framework which provides easy pagination, sorting and searching.
+* We are using the [ListService](../../framework/ui/angular/list-service.md), a utility service from the ABP which provides easy pagination, sorting and searching.

 Open the `/src/app/book/book.component.html` and replace the content as shown below: